-The two magnetically equivalent olefinic protons of maleic acid are observed as a singlet occurring at a chemical shift in the range 6.2 ppm - 6.4 ppm on the δ scale.
-The exact position of the resonance is a function of other factors including, but not limited to, the solvent, temperature, pH and the concentration of MA and other analytes in the solution.
-For optimal quantification results the homogeneity of the spectrometer magnetic field should be optimized such that the full width at half maximum (FWHM) of this signal is less than 1 Hz while the base of the resonance retains a suitable Lorentzian peak shape.
+The six magnetically equivalent methyl protons of dimethyl sulfone give rise to a singlet absorption at a chemical shift in the range 3.1 ppm - 3.2 ppm on the δ scale.
+The position of the resonance is a function of factors including, but not limited to, the solvent, temperature, pH, spectrometer and the concentration of DMSO2 and analyte in the solution.
+The homogeneity of the spectrometer magnetic field should be optimized such that the full width at half maximum (FWHM) of the DMSO2 resonance signal is less than 1 Hz when the base of the resonance retains a suitable Lorentzian peak shape.